Find Affordable College Courses

 Boston, MA

-Our 2023 rankings named Emerson College the most popular school in Massachusetts for film, video and photographic arts students working on their bachelor’s degree.
+Our analysis found Emerson College to be the most popular school for film, video and photographic arts students who want to pursue a bachelor’s degree in Massachusetts.
 Emerson is a moderately-sized private not-for-profit school located in the city of Boston.

 Of the 356 students majoring in film at Emerson, 57% are male and 43% are female.